GeraGC/FiSGO/docs/DataProcessingScripts.rst

 Data Processing Scripts
 =======================

-**Note:** This folder is not included as part of the Python package.
+.. note:: This folder is not included as part of the Python package.

 This folder contains Python and `GAP <https://www.gap-system.org>`__ scripts to process various data into a suitable format for the FiSGO